-Option 1: No Upgrade Needed
+Option 1: No Upgrade Necessary

 Option 2: Upgrade Your HVAC System

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

 Like a central heat pump, mini-split HVAC systems deliver both heating and cooling for all-season comfort from a single solution.